dreadwrr/Recentchanges-Linux/README.md

 Version 6.0.0 posted to this repo and pyinstaller repo <br>
-Have to test on always before release. also test the pyinstaller
+Have to test on always fresh before release. also test the pyinstaller

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python